Create expanding/collapsing sections in an article

 </script>

-You can change the plus and minus icons, as well.
-Here, we change them to a right arrow and an up arrow:
+You can change the plus and minus icons by adding different icons into rows 8 and 11.
+For example, this code changes them to a right arrow and an up arrow:

 <script>